armory/docs/content/en/docs/installation/operator.md

 - Define Kubernetes accounts in `SpinnakerAccount` objects and store kubeconfig inline, in Kubernetes secrets, in s3, or GCS **(Experimental)**.
 - Deploy Spinnaker in an Istio controlled cluster **(Experimental)**

-> We refer here to the Armory Operator which installs Armory Spinnaker.
+> We refer here to the Armory Operator, which installs Armory Spinnaker.
 The open source operator installs open source Spinnaker and can be found [here](https://github.com/armory/spinnaker-operator).

 ## Requirements